danieltamming/danieltamming.github.io/index.md

 ### 3.2.
 Public Transit Travel Optimization For The Greater Toronto Area
 #### Product
-A program that calculates within 10 seconds the best place for a pedestrian to meet a driver.
-The command line interface finds the optimal meeting location for any valid query (anywhere within range of Toronto public transit).
+Imagine Jack and Jill, starting from different locations, have a shared destination.
+Jill is planning to drive, and agrees to pick Jack up at a transit stop on the condition that she does not have to go any further out of her way than strictly necessary.
+Which stop should Jack travel to?
+This program calculates within 10 seconds the answer to this question, giving a valid answer as long as Jack's starting location is within range of the Toronto public transit system.
 #### Data
 Extracted relevant data from a set of 7 csv files that is made publicly available on the Toronto OpenData website.
 #### Approach